top of page

 We’ll return to Portland Beer Hub at 2:00pm

-Birds On Tapâ„ - Roadtrip!
-Warblers and Wort
+Birds on Tapâ„ - Roadtrip!
+Rarity Roundup

-Cost - TBA
+Cost - $125

 These unique, relaxed birding and beer-ing adventures that you have come to love combine great local birding at seasonal hotspots with visits to sample the delicious creations of some of our favorite local breweries.
 These tours are a perfect introduction to birding and/or craft beer, and a great opportunity to travel with significant others, friends, and family that have interest in one topic, while your interest is primarily in the other (for now!).
 Seasonal birding hotspots and great local beer - a perfect combination, and we'll even do all of the driving!